 Zig Zag Young Womens Resource Centre has counselling, support, information, referral and other services for young women (12 to 25).

 Logan Youth and Family Legal Services is a not-for-profit organisation delivering a range of services for young people including helping young people deal with legal matters and sexuality.

 Brisbane Youth Service helps young people to find and maintain appropriate housing, address physical and mental health issues and establish successful relationships and support networks.

-Family Planning Queensland has reproductive and sexual health services for women across Queensland.
+True Relationships and Reproductive Health has reproductive and sexual health services for women across Queensland.

 Queensland AIDS Council (QuAC) provides sexual health support services and advice for lesbian, gay, bisexual, trans and intersex Queenslanders.